Do Garment Bags Count as Carry-On? (Answered)

 Can I bring a lighter on a plane?

 Travelers who smoke usually have a hard time traveling by air.
 Indeed, no smoking is allowed while on the plane.
 Many assume that lighters are equally banned on flights.
-However, while there are strict guidelines relating specifically to lighters, they are not banned outright.
+However, while there are strict guidelines relating specifically to lighters, they aren’t banned outright.

 Can I bring a soft-sided garment bag as a carry-on?